How to Support the Work of Freedom to Read Week

 Despite having strong traditions of free expression and free inquiry, Canada also has a long-standing tradition of censorship.
 Historically, books and magazines have often been quietly removed from libraries and classrooms.
 Freedom to Read Week was created to challenge the covert nature of censorship, creating a broader awareness of these ongoing challenges to Canadian writing, and to allow Canadians to actively defend their right to publish, read and write freely and to widen their understanding of the negative effects of censorship, not just on readers but on writers and publishers as well.

 The Book and Periodical Council’s (BPC) Freedom of Expression (FOE) Committee was formed in 1978 to resist and raise awareness of attempts to ban works by authors such as Margaret Laurence, Alice Munro, J.D.
 Salinger and John Steinbeck from Canadian classrooms and libraries.
 The mandate of the FOE Committee has been and continues to be to monitor and oppose threats to free expression and raise awareness of issues of censorship, intellectual freedom and access to books, magazines and information in Canada.
 In 1984, the FOE Committee launched Freedom to Read Week (FTRW), a unique annual program aimed at raising the public’s awareness of these issues.
-In 2016, the committee will mark the 32nd year that it has been organizing FTRW, which is celebrated by Canadians across the country.
-FTRW 2016 will take place from February 21 to February 27, 2016.

 The BPC office serves as a communications hub for the coordination and management of FTRW, bringing together the efforts of the FOE Committee, BPC staff, freelancers (publicist, editors, designer, webmaster) and volunteers.
 Dedicated event organizers across the country support and participate in the campaign, promoting awareness, planning events and distributing information.
 Our loyal sponsors and donors remain an integral part of the project, with contributions ranging from financial contributions to in-kind sponsorships.